Lucky Town: Critical reception

-Upon release the album received generally positive reviews.
-Rolling Stone gave the album a positive review (a combined review with its companion album, Human Touch), but thought that the aims of the two albums "would have been better realized by a single, more carefully shaped collection."
-In a mostly positive review, AllMusic said of the album: "While Human Touch was a disappointing album of second-rate material, Lucky Town is an ambitious collection addressing many of Springsteen's major concerns and moving them forward."
+Upon its release, the album received generally positive reviews.
+Rolling Stone published a favorable combined review of *Lucky Town* and its companion album, *Human Touch*, but noted that the goals of the two records "would have been better realized by a single, more carefully shaped collection."
+In another mostly positive assessment, AllMusic wrote: "While Human Touch was a disappointing album of second-rate material, Lucky Town is an ambitious collection addressing many of Springsteen's major concerns and moving them forward."

 Robert Christgau of The Village Voice called it a "ponderous, well-crafted disappointment, a shorter and by most accounts lighter piece of work than its more songful corelease Human Touch."
 Bill Wyman of the Chicago Reader compared it favorably to Human Touch, calling Lucky Town "obviously the superior work" and "a much more interesting beast, primarily because of the potency of the first three numbers [which] could have made a respectable anchor to a strong album."
 However, he added that "the record's illegitimate beginnings soon take their toll, and formula returns to the fore...What themes there are on the record - a sort of Catholic wonder and love of life alternating with the usual fears and worries of the characters in Springsteen's ongoing New Jersey gothic - never come alive."
 Greg Kot of the Chicago Tribune later wrote that Lucky Town was "highly underrated...containing some of the strongest songwriting of Springsteen's career and ranks as one of his most completely realized albums."

-In The Village Voices annual Pazz & Jop critics poll for the year's best albums, Lucky Town placed at number 17 in the voting, way ahead of Human Touch which finished at number 80.
+In The Village Voices annual Pazz & Jop critics' poll, Lucky Town placed at number 17, finishing well ahead of Human Touch, which ranked at number 80.